Ro15-4513

-Ro15-4513 (IUPAC: Ethyl-8-azido-5,6-dihydro-5-methyl-6-oxo-4H-imidazo-1,4-benzodiazepine-3-carboxylate) is a weak partial inverse agonist of the benzodiazepine class of drugs, developed by Hoffmann–La Roche in the 1980s.
-It acts as a inverse agonist (which acts in a similar way as a competitive antagonist), and can therefore be an antidote to the acute impairment caused by alcohols, including ethanol, isopropanol, tert-butyl alcohol, tert-amyl alcohol, 3-methyl-3-pentanol, methylpentynol and ethchlorvynol.
+Ro15-4513 is a weak partial inverse agonist of the benzodiazepine class of drugs, developed by Hoffmann–La Roche in the 1980s.
+It acts as an inverse agonist (which acts in a similar way as a competitive antagonist).
+The drug has been explored as possible antidote to the sedative and cognitively impairing effects of ethanol.

 Ro15-4513 is structurally related to the benzodiazepine antidote flumazenil.